NatalieWojciechowski/PlacerRefresh/Readme.md

 ### Functionality

-o Unlock Towers / career panel?
+~ Unlock Towers / career panel?

 ### Appearance

 o More Unified theme / look?
 o FX
-	o Fix the toonFx as most do not render in game view o have to change the material / shader for the material o Audio
+	x Fix the toonFx as most do not render in game view x have to change the material / shader for the material o Audio
-		o Background Music?
+		x Background Music?
 		o Improved tower FX?
 		o Hurt audio?
 		o Boss sounds